OpenMoonRay/openmoonray-docs/docs/moonray/display-filters/ImageDisplayFilter.md

         default:

-        <p class=jekyll-theme-minimal scene-class-attr-comment">file path to the .exr we want to fit to the plane</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">file path to the .exr we want to fit to the plane</p>

     <h3>input</h3>